Lands Preserved by the Aiken Land Conservancy (737 acres)

-Garvin Trust (1.25 acres): Donated by Olivia Garvin in memory of her husband.
+Garvin Trust (1 acre): Donated by Olivia Garvin in memory of her husband.
 Steep slopes hold magnificent long-leaf pines and kalmias.
 Preservation of this small preserve aids in containing down-slope flooding.

-Langley Pond (64.3 acres): Purchased with funds grated to the ALC by the South Carolina Conservation Bank in 2010, this additional “upland tract” expanded the 285 acre Langley Pond Park and proved to be a very successful public – private partnership between the ALC and Aiken County.
+Langley Pond (64 acres): Purchased with funds grated to the ALC by the South Carolina Conservation Bank in 2010, this additional “upland tract” expanded the 285 acre Langley Pond Park and proved to be a very successful public – private partnership between the ALC and Aiken County.
+Public access permitted.

-Raiford Three Runs Farm (11.44 acres): Donated in parcels between 2006 and 2011 by Wayne Raiford.
-A portion of this property is wetlands, with Upper Three Runs Creek frontage.
+Raiford Three Runs Farm (25 acres): Donated in parcels between 2006 and 2011 by Wayne Raiford.
+A portion of this property is wetlands, with Upper three Runs Creek frontage.

-Rose Trace (132 acres): Donated by Paul and Phyllis Rosen in 2014.
-This wooded property is located near Richardson’s Lake Road and the Huntcliff, Gem Lakes and Southwoods subdivisions.
+Rose Trace (132 acres): Donated by Paul and Phyllis Rosen in December 2014.
+This exceptionally attractive, mostly wooded property is located near Richardson’s Lake Road and the Huntcliff, Gem Lakes and Southwoods subdivisions.
 The property was used by the previous owners for riding and recreation.

 Thomas Reserve (192 acres): In Barnwell County, this outright donation and an adjacent easement combine large agricultural fields, active timber land, cypress swamp, and 50 acres of pristine flood plain along the Salkahatchie River.